benediktschmitt/emsm/docs/source/how_to/installation.rst

       $ minecraft

    This will create the other subdirectories and the configuration files.
-If the :file:`bin-script` does not work, take a look at the next section.

 Known issues
 ------------